bpgabin/MarsRover/README.md

 Red Rover
 =========
 Visual programming game created using Unity 4 for a Game Design Practicum course at University of California, Santa Cruz.

-The game was submitted to Kongregate and you can play it here: http://www.kongregate.com/games/Caereus/red-rover
+The game can be played on Kongregate here: http://www.kongregate.com/games/Caereus/red-rover

 Team
 ---------